 You can apply for the additional hours funding via the Childcare Choices website.
 You can also apply for Tax Free Childcare via the same website.

-Please note: When you are applying with HMRC for the additional extended entitlement you need to make your application in time in order to get your eligibility code before the following dates.
+When you are applying additional extended entitlement you need to make your application in time in order to get your eligibility code before the following dates.
 If you apply after these dates you will have to wait until the following term to take up the additional funded hours;

 - 31 August - funding starting in the Autumn term (from September)